robric/wiki-contrail-controller/Health-Check-Service.md

 >
       - enabled
       - monitor-type     # Health Check protocol type to be used (HTTP/PING)
-      - delay            # delay between to health check attempts
+      - delay            # delay between two health check attempts
       - timeout          # timeout for single health check attempt
       - max-retries      # number of retries to attempt before declaring a failure
       - http-method      # HTTP method valid only for monitor-type(HTTP) (currently not supported)